sridharaniruddha/horiseon-code-refactor/README.md

-USER STORY
+# Horiseon Code Refactor

+## User Story
-AS a marketing agency I want a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+As a marketing agency, I want a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.

-Acceptance Criteria
+## Acceptance Criteria
-My task is completed when my website meets the folowwing standards:
+  - My task is completed when my website meets the following standards:

-Semantic HTML elements can be found throughout the source code
+  - Semantic HTML elements can be found throughout the source code.

-HTML elements follow a logical structure independent of styling and positioning
+  - HTML elements follow a logical structure independent of styling and positioning.

-Image and icon elements contain accessible alt attributes
+  - Image and icon elements contain accessible alt attributes.

-Heading attributes fall in sequential order
+  - Heading attributes fall in sequential order.

-Title elements contain a concise, descriptive title
+  - Title elements contain a concise, descriptive title.

+## Usage
 I've refactored the HTML and CSS to reflect these requirements.
-I've commited my changes and pushed to github and deployed git pages.
+I've committed my changes and pushed them to Git Hub and deployed Git pages.

-the site can be accessed on git pages at https://sridharaniruddha.github.io/horiseon-code-refactor/
+The site can be accessed on git pages at https://sridharaniruddha.github.io/horiseon-code-refactor/

 I've attached a screenshot of the site below.